DXHeroes/knowledge-base-content/problems/innovation_lacking_college_environment.md

 - **The communication and support**
   Unclear communication or a lack of communication can be also demotivating and kills innovations.
 And those who are about start their tech journey there, will find it very difficult to begin, as there will be no guidance and support for them when needed.

-## Ways to stay innovative
+## Ways To Stay Innovative
 Even if you have a non-innovative or a toxic class or college, there are plenty of resouces and ways to stay motivated and upskill yourself.
 - You can join your college's clubs and communities, and follow your passion.
 They are intented to help students grow.
 - Find communities and channels on social media, such as [Dev](https://dev.to) or [Freecodecamp](https://forum.freecodecamp.org/) (just to name a few).
 - Follow blogs and channels.
 - Particate into hackathons.
 There you will find many likeminded people, interact and learn from them.
 I tell you people in hackthons are very helpful!

-## Resources to keep your innovative geek alive
+## Resources To Keep Your Innovative Geek Alive

 - YouTube: [Traversy Media](https://www.youtube.com/user/TechGuyWeb) , [Freecodecamp](https://www.youtube.com/channel/UC8butISFwT-Wl7EV0hUK0BQ)
 - Blogs and learning: [Hackernoon](https://hackernoon.com/) ,  [geeksforgeeks](https://www.geeksforgeeks.org/), [Developer Experience](https://developerexperience.io/)